Skip to main content

 • grinding

-• “Not exactly ideal for a casual single player experience.
-With only an hour-long story mode and limited arcade ladders without difficulty selection, you mainly get progression by grinding profile and fighter levels.”
+• “Not exactly ideal for a casual single player experience, with only an hour long story mode and limited arcade ladders that don't let you pick a difficulty.
+You're only really going to get value by grinding profile and fighter levels.”

-• “Color palette unlocks after hours of grinding a character, which isn't sufficient in my opinion.”
+• “Color palette unlocks after hours of grinding a character isn't sufficient in my opinion.”

 • humor